Tax distortions and bond issue pricing

 Abstract – Presentations – PDF – Internet Appendix updated 2017-10-01

 Tricks of the trade?
 Pre-issuance price maneuvers by underwriter-dealers

 With Jun Kyung Auh (Georgetown University/Yonsei University) and You Suk Kim (Federal Reserve Board of Governors).
 Revise and resubmit at the Journal of Financial Economics.

 We use unmasked regulatory data to examine the behavior of securities dealers affiliated with the underwriters of corporate bond issues.
 We find that, before and after the new issue event, affiliated dealers bid aggressively for the issuer’s pre-existing bonds.1

 Linking policy to outcomes: a simple framework for debt maturity management

-With Winthrop T Smith (Win Analytics LLC).
-Under review at the Journal of Financial Economics.
+With Winthrop T Smith (Win Analytics LLC) and Christopher Cameron (U.S. Department of the Treasury).
+Under review at Management Science.

 We introduce a new way to think about debt management policy.
-Our results indicate that the U.S. Treasury may be able to reduce cost of borrowing without increasing refinancing risk.
+Our results indicate that the U.S. Treasury may be able to reduce cost of borrowing without increasing refinancing risk.2

 Should the government be paying investment fees on $3 trillion of tax-deferred retirement assets?